SocGen reaches deal to resolve Libya and IBOR rates probes

 The French bank reached an 11th-hour settlement over LIA allegations that trades were secured as part of a “fraudulent and corrupt scheme” involving the payment of $58.5 million by SocGen to a Panamanian-registered company.

-SocGen also denied over the weekend any boardroom talks over a merger with Italian bank UniCredit (CRDI.MI).
+SocGen also denied over the weekend any boardroom talks over a merger with Italian bank UniCredit.